COMING JULY 30 - SPECIAL BLACK & WHITE EDITION

-Adding an innovative extra dimension to the book, two-time winner of the RFK Journalism Award and Pulitzer Prize finalist TED RALL enhances the carefully crafted narrative—and connects Leon's audacious accounts to the greater Trump phenomena—with his own distinctive full-color cartoons and insightful analysis, including a poignant epilogue.
+Adding an innovative extra dimension to the book, two-time winner of the RFK Journalism Award and Pulitzer Prize finalist TED RALL enhances the carefully crafted narrative—and connects Leon's audacious accounts to the greater Trump phenomena—with his own distinctive political cartoons and insightful analysis, including a poignant epilogue.

 A rollicking ride through Trumpland; Leon takes you on a tour of the stranger side of the States.
 By turns laugh-out-loud funny and poignant, it’s a vital guide to understanding what is happening in America today.